 in the variables $f,h,x_0,\dots,x_N,x_*,n$.
 Now, as \eqref{eq:pep_nolips_c} is a problem that includes \eqref{eq:pep_nolips} in the special case where $C = \reals^n$, its value is larger:

-We now proceed to show that val\eqref{eq:pep_nolips_c} is upper bounded by the same relaxation val\eqref{eq:pep_overestimation}, which will allow to conclude that the values are equal.
+Let us show that val\eqref{eq:pep_nolips_c} is upper bounded by the same relaxation val\eqref{eq:pep_overestimation}, which allows to conclude that the values are equal.
 We recall that the problem \eqref{eq:pep_overestimation} can be written, using interpolation conditions of Corollary \ref{cor:blnonsmooth}, as

 in the variables $n,\{(x_i,f_i,g_i,h_i,s_i)\}_{i \in I}$.
 We show that every admissible point of \eqref{eq:pep_nolips_c} can be cast into an admissible point of \eqref{eq:pep_over_sdp}.
 This actually amounts to show that, from the point of view of performance estimation, an instance $(f,h) \in \bl(C)$ is actually equivalent to some instance in $\bl(\reals^n)$.